Student Grievance Procedure

 Sanford Sheldon Clinic

 Additionally, a free, confidential medical examination from a Sexual Assault Nurse Examiner (SANE) can be obtained.
 The SANE can conduct a sexual assault evidence collection kit to preserve forensic evidence of the assault within 120 hours after its occurrence.
 Bathing, douching, smoking, changing clothing and cleaning the scene of the assault is discouraged before seeking medical attention.

 Preserve other evidence by saving text messages, instant messages, social networking pages, other communications, and keeping pictures, logs or other copies of documents.
 This evidence could be useful to the College and/or law enforcement if you choose to pursue the matter within the College and/or in court.

 Victim Advocacy and Counseling

-Victims of Sexual Misconduct may also want to contact an advocacy group for information and assistance, or seek mental health counseling.
+Victims of sexual harassment may also want to contact an advocacy group for information and assistance, or seek mental health counseling.
 The following is a list of such resources on or accessible in the area:

 Iowa Domestic Violence Hotline*